-- Medical-Surgical Nursing II (5) Pre-req: All 300 level nursing courses; Co-req: NUR 411, 413; NUR 414 or 415 This course is designed to focus on the care of adult clients with complex health alterations that require medical and/or surgical intervention.
+Medical-Surgical Nursing II (5) Prereqs: All 300 level nursing courses; Coreq: NUR 411, 413; NUR 414 or 415 This course is designed to focus on the care of adult clients with complex health alterations that require medical and/or surgical intervention.
 Concepts of client centered care, cultural diversity, informatics, safe practice, interdisciplinary collaboration, and professionalism are integrated throughout the course.
 Content units highlight complex alterations in health system functioning and the role of the nurse in care management is emphasized throughout.
 Clinical experiences will provide the student an opportunity to apply theoretical concepts and implement safe client care to adults in a variety of settings.
-(Nursing Majors Only) (3 hours of lecture/6 hours of lab) - Nursing Care of the Childrearing Family (5) Pre-req: All 300 level nursing courses; Co-req: NUR 411, 412; NUR 414 or 415
+(Nursing Majors Only) (3 hours of lecture/6 hours of lab)

+Nursing Care of the Childrearing Family (5) Prereqs: All 300 level nursing courses; Coreq: NUR 411, 412; NUR 414 or 415